starshrimp/msp-consulting/index.md

 show_call_box: true
 ---

+# MSP CONSULTING -
-# MSP Consulting - Your Gateway to Switzerland.
+# Your Gateway to Switzerland.

-We guide individuals and companies through the Swiss administrative landscape with expertise.
-Whether you are establishing a company, outsourcing employee work permits, or require consulting on immigration and labor law, we handle the bureaucracy so you can focus on your business.
+MSP CONSULTING MEYER-STEIGMEIER guides individuals and companies through the Swiss legislative and administrative landscape with expertise.
+Whether you are establishing a company, outsourcing employee work and residence permits, or require consulting on immigration and labor law, we handle the bureaucracy so you can focus on your business.